Written by Eric Pichon, Anne Vernet,

 - Immigration and Refugee Board of Canada: Notes on the treatment of sexual minorities by society and the authorities

-Sex acts between men are illegal under Kenyan statutes and carry a maximum penalty of 14 years’ imprisonment, except 21 years in certain aggravating circumstances.
-In December 2015, President Barack Obama voiced strong support for gay rights in Africa during his trip to Kenya and Ethiopia.
+Sex acts between men are illegal under Kenyan statutes and carry a maximum penalty of 14 years’ imprisonment, but 21 years in certain aggravating circumstances.
+In late May 2018 the Supreme Court will rule on a case brought by LGBTI organisations on whether to repeal parts of the penal code that criminalize same-sex relations.

 In 2014, the Ugandan government attempted to introduce the controversial Anti-Homosexuality Act , which at first included a provision for the death penalty.
 It would go on to be declared unconstitutional in Uganda’s courts, but the damage was done, and homophobic violence had been legitimised.
 People were outed in Ugandan newspapers, one published a list of “ top 200 homosexuals ”, despite knowing that revealing LGBT people’s identities could lead to them being killed .
 A report by the Ugandan NGO SMUG showed that persecution based on sexual orientation had increased in the two years after the act. (from: Where are the most difficult places to be gay or transgendered?
 Guardian 1.03.2017).